trybash/bash-emulator/README.md

 ### The `state` object

+__It's not recommended to access the state directly. use the above defined helper methods instead.__

 - `history` an array of strings containing previous commands
+- `user` name of the current user (defaults to `user`)
-- `workingDirectory` a string containing the current working directory
+- `workingDirectory` a string containing the current working directory (defaults to `/home/user`)
 - `fileSystem` an object that maps from absolute paths to directories or files.
   - Each value has a `type` property thats either `'dir'` or `'file'` and a `lastEdited` property containing a unix timestamp
   - Files also have a `content` property.
+  - Default file system contains only directories for `/home/user`

 ### Storing state in `localStorage`